walles/loadviz/README.md

   project and show some version number.
 - Run (a release build!) by default on Johan's desktop
 - Add a Help menu item explaining how to read the visualization
+- Make sure the visualization doesn't go to 100% after showing the About dialog